 Hico is a very small city located in the state of Texas.
 With a population of 1,326 people and two constituent neighborhoods, Hico is the 730th largest community in Texas.

-Unlike some cities, Hico isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hico are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hico is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hico is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Hico who work in management occupations (9.88%), teaching (8.49%), and food service (8.18%).
+There are especially a lot of people living in Hico who work in healthcare suport services (10.33%), maintenance occupations (9.41%), and sales jobs (9.04%).

 Hico’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.